gear2000/microservice-example/README.md

 **System Diagram (Part 2)**

-Though ECS is great way to deploy and scale this application.
+ECS is a great way to deploy and scale this application.
 It provides simplicity without having to manage an underlying cluster system like Kubernetes or Docker Swarm.
 This is a great option for small startups who have limited DevOps resources.
 On a side note, the argument is not so much between ECS vs Kubernetes as between AWS vs Kubernetes.
 For those who require multi-cloud, Kubernetes is the better agnostic choice.
 I have included a cloud agnostic system diagram (system-diagram.png) that shows the two microservies in a pod.
 The pod serve as the scaling unit for Kubernetes.
 Notably, I have removed the nginx proxy since the services layer in Kubernetes handles routing.

 **CI/CD (Part 3)**